 \subsection{Triangulating manifold}

 For the piecewise flat computations, the radii were chosen to have the values

 Since the manifold is isometric in the $\psi$-direction, only a single layer of blocks in a $\theta \phi$-plane is required.
 For the cubic block, grids of size $4 \times 6$, $6 \times 6$ and $6 \times 8$ are used, with grids of size $3 \times 4$, $4 \times 4$ and $4 \times 5$ for the diamond block.
 These give the same number of vertices and edges for the smallest and largest grids for both triangulation types.
-The entire range of the $\theta$ and $\phi$ coordinates is covered by all triangulations, but to keep the blocks regular in shape only $1/(2 n_x)$ of the $\psi$-coordinate, where $n_x$ is the number of blocks along the $\theta$-direction.
-This means that $8$, $12$ and $12$ copies of the cubic triangulations will be needed to cover the entire manifold, and $6$, $8$ and $8$ copies of the diamond triangulations.
-Unfortunately, the skew triangulation would require at least three layers of blocks in the $\psi$-direction in order to have vertices and edges on opposite sides match, so only the cubic and diamond triangulation types are used for this manifold.
+The entire range of the $\theta$ and $\phi$ coordinates is covered by all triangulations, but to keep the blocks regular in shape, only $1/(2 n_x)$ of the $\psi$-coordinate is covered, where $n_x$ is the number of blocks along the $\theta$-direction.
+This means that $8$, $12$ and $12$ copies of the cubic triangulations are needed to cover the entire manifold, and $6$, $8$ and $8$ copies of the diamond triangulations.
+Unfortunately, the skew triangulation would require at least three layers of blocks in the $\psi$-direction to have vertices and edges on opposite sides match, so it has not been used for this manifold.